On the Fundamental Impossibility of Hallucination Control in Large Language Models: Related Work

-These findings provide concrete instantiations of our abstract "agents"—attention heads and MLP components with specialized knowledge domains competing to influence response generation.
-See also the fascinating and related work on the Biology of a Large Language Model \cite{lindsey2025biology}.
+These findings provide concrete instantiations of our abstract agents--attention heads and MLP components with specialized knowledge domains competing to influence response generation.
+We must refer here to the fascinating and related work of Lindsey et al. \cite{lindsey2025biology} on the biology of a Large Language Model.
+It is an investigation of the internal chains of steps that a model uses to transform a specific input prompt into an output response.
+In particular, the paper discovers how LLM plans its outputs ahead of time when writing lines of poetry, identifying in advance potential rhyming words that could appear at the end.
+We can view that as an empirical illustration of our auction of ideas.